francescorivola/rabbit-lru-cache/README.md

 ` npm install --save rabbit-lru-cache `

 ## Getting Started

+This library is powered by lru-cache and amqplib (both peer dependencies).

+Every time the lru-cache **del** or **reset** function is called a message is published in a fanout exchange and each cache subscribers consume the message to invalidate the corresponding key or the entire cache.

+The lib handles RabbitMq connection errors and it reconnects automatically if the connection with the broker got lost.
+During reconnection the local cache get resetted and **set** function ingnore any value disabling the cache to ensure cache does not store stale data.

+## Examples

 Examples of the usage of this lib can be found in test folder or examples folder.